-Eligible employees can take up to 12 weeks of unpaid leave in each 12-month period (365 days), beginning eligibility starts after the person has been employed for 12 months.
+Eligible employees can take up to 12 weeks of unpaid leave in each 12-month period (365 days), measured forward from the date an individual's first FML begins.
+Eligibility starts after the person has been employed for 12 months.